david-beauchesne/FoodWeb-MultiStressors/fwms.md

-drivers and food web topology influence species vulnerability.  --> Focusing on cod, shrimp and large crustaceans, 3 species with contrasting vulnerabilities in the St. Lawrence, we see that different driver combinations and food web topologies lead to differet species vulnerability (Figure \ref{species}).
+drivers and food web topology influence species vulnerability.  --> Focusing on cod, shrimp and large crustaceans, 3 species with contrasting vulnerabilities in the St. Lawrence, we see that different driver combinations and food web topologies lead to different species vulnerability (Figure \ref{species}).
 Combinations of drivers may increase or dampen over effects on species sensitivity.